 First, you’ll want to inspect your windows and doors.
 If they shake easily or you can see light coming in between the door and the frame, they’re leaking and likely wasting energy and money, as well.
 Seal them with caulk or weather-stripping to eliminate the leak.

 Next, walk around looking for cracks and gaps in the following areas:

 If you find air leaks throughout your home, take a look at the Department of Energy’s tips for sealing leaks.

 - Check exterior corners, making sure the edges match up exactly and there are no gaps

 - Look for cracks or holes around outdoor water faucets

 - Make sure siding is correctly aligned with windows and chimneys

 - Check for gaps where siding or bricks meet your foundation

-An at-home energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, hire a professional.
-Experts can complete a comprehensive energy assessment, complete with a blower door test that can help uncover major sources of energy loss in your home, and let you know how best to fix them for improved energy efficiency.
-Contact San Antonio Air Service Experts in San Antonio for a professional energy assessment at .
+A DIY energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, hire a professional.
+Experts can complete a comprehensive energy assessment, which includes a blower door test that can help uncover major sources of energy loss in your home, and let you know how best to fix them for improved energy efficiency.
+Contact San Antonio Air Service Experts in San Antonio for a professional energy assessment at 210-570-9705.